Hedonova exits its stake in Indonesian Nickel miner Mineralindo Morowali with 310% gains

 - Exited 76% stake with $31 million profit in an all-cash transaction

-NEW YORK, Feb.
-16, 2023 /PRNewswire/ -- Hedonova, a Paris-based hedge fund, has exited its 76% stake in an Indonesian nickel miner Mineralindo Morowali to a consortium of Chinese mining companies called Indo-pacific Net-zero Battery-materials Consortium (INBC) for $31 million in an all-cash transaction.
+NEW DELHI, Feb.
+17, 2023 /PRNewswire/ -- Hedonova, a Paris-based hedge fund, has exited its 76% stake in an Indonesian nickel miner Mineralindo Morowali to a consortium of Chinese mining companies called Indo-pacific Net-zero Battery-materials Consortium (INBC) for $31 million in an all-cash transaction.
 The stake was acquired for $10 million in February 2020.

 Hedonova will also exit its complementary investments in the region, including $4 million in leased equipment, a smelter, a current inventory of 300 tonnes of Nickel ore, and a 30 megawatt/hour solar power plant that supplies electricity to the mine.